jezzsantos/automate/docs/runtime.md

 To view the current configuration of your draft: `automate view draft`

+!!! info
-> This command will only show you the data that you configured for the draft, and any defaulted values.
+    This command will only show you the data that you configured for the draft, and any defaulted values.

 You can also ask the draft if it is currently in a "valid" state (i.e. if it requires further configuration), and look at the structure and any launchable automation (launch points) of the toolkit that you can use.

 To view any constraint violations (validations):  `automate view draft --todo`

+!!! info
-> This command will show you the current configuration data, AND the meta-model of the pattern, AND the launchable automation (launch points), AND it will also show you any validation errors with the draft that need fixing right now.
+    This command will show you the current configuration data, AND the meta-model of the pattern, AND the launchable automation (launch points), AND it will also show you any validation errors with the draft that need fixing right now.

+!!! info
-> The validation rule violations will guide you to what must be addressed to put the draft in a "valid" state.
+    The validation rule violations will guide you to what must be addressed to put the draft in a "valid" state.
 Which is required if you want to execute any launch points on it.

 ### Validating a draft

 To validate the draft: `automate validate draft`

+!!! info
-> Any validation rule violations are reported.
+    Any validation rule violations are reported.
 These will need to be addressed before any launch points can be executed on it.

 To validate specific items in the draft: `automate validate draft on "{<ANEXPRESSION>}"`